UKHSA-Internal/coronavirus-dashboard-metadata/modals/base/covidPatientsInMVBeds.md

 #### England

 England figures are the numbers of patients in beds which are capable of delivering mechanical ventilation and includes Nightingale hospitals.
 Data are reported daily by trusts to NHS England and NHS Improvement.
+Data at NHS Trust level is reported weekly, on Thursdays.

 #### Northern Ireland